trentlarson/endorser-ch/README.md

 * Before deploying, ask yourself: do you need to run a migration?

+* See .env.local for other environment variables, eg NOSTR_PRIVATE_KEY_NSEC

 * After deploying, increment the version & add "-beta" to the package.json and `npm install` and commit.